CLOSE X

 By Maria Lisella

 The Montevergine Sanctuary, in Italy’s region of Campania, continues to be a traditional stop on one of the oldest pilgrimage routes to the Holy Land.
-Although it’s not yet rated as one of the top places to visit in Italy, it is amazing nevertheless.
+Although it’s not yet one of the top places to visit in Italy, it is amazing nevertheless.

 From the cliff of the Sanctuary, on the Paterno massif overlooking the Province of Avellino, you can see clear to the Adriatic off the coast of Puglia.